allivka/ADUL/README.md

 2. logs module that provides interface for printing logs to any output stream
 3. time module for time managing and measuring
 4. exceptions module which is compilation of some maybe useful exceptions classes
-5. BitVector class
+5. atm module with some data structures and STL wrappers
-6. utils module which includes very small utilities
+6. utils module which includes very small utilities which aren't really related to each other

 # Notes